S-Corporation Tax Benefits: An Essential Guide for Business Owners in 2025

 Asset Protection

 An S-Corporation can either start as a Corporation or an LLC, which is then elected to be treated as an S-Corp for tax purposes.
 This provides a “corporate veil” of protection similar to that offered by C-Corporations.
-The level of protection, however, can depend on whether it’s set up as a Corporation or an LLC, with specific laws varying by state.
+The level of protection, however, can depend on whether it’s set up as a Corporation or an LLC.
+In many states, LLCs provide additional charging order protection, offering better protection for owners against personal lawsuits unrelated to the business.

 Saving on Self-Employment Tax